Australasian Recycling Label: Discussing Symbols ♻️

 Lastly, the not recyclable label.
 A material having this label means that you must place it in the rubbish bin.
 It cannot be placed in the recycling bin as it is not recyclable.

-It still requires effort from business owners and residents – but fundamentally – we have to know what a product is made from before we can recycle it – see our related blog on the thorny question as to are coffee cups recyclable.
+It still requires effort from business owners and residents – but fundamentally – we have to know what a product is made from before we can recycle it – see our related blog on the thorny question as to whether or not coffee cups are indeed recyclable.

 In the latest news, Ministers in Australia agree that they should target 100 per cent recyclable, compostable, and reusable packaging by 2025 in order to cut down waste.